🖨️ Printing tips:

 IAIT "Vector"

-🎩 Software Developer & Support Engineer
+🎩 Software Developer, Office Support Engineer

 ⚙️ GameMaker Studio, Ruby on Rails, Linux